tadast/lrug.github.io/README.md

 Our normal pattern for a meeting is two speakers with 40 minute time slots, although one-off meetings might be different.
 For example, our February meetings are for lightning talks, run using the "20 slides, 20 seconds each" format.

 A slot isn’t how long your talk should be, but how much time you will get in front of the group.
-You can fill that time slot as you see fit (talk + questions, talk only, &c), but you will be stopped once the time is up.
-An organiser will be sitting at the front and will give you a 5 minute warning before your time is up.
-If you want more time warnings, let us know and we'll be happy to help.
+You can fill that time slot as you see fit (talk + questions, talk only, &c).

 For a 40-minute slot, we recommend a 30-minute talk.
 This leaves plenty of time for you to over-run, answer questions, and faff about with a laptop at the start.